 You could also use Rolos candy if you like.
 Kids just love it!
 You can see photos and view the final product at the ‘It’s Written on the Wall’ blog.

 I hope you gain some inspiration from these games; I know my children always love playing games around Halloween and I’m sure yours will, too.

 Please get in touch and let me know how your Halloween goes!
 And if you have any pictures you’d like to share, please do let me join in the fun by sharing them with me 🙂

-If you are looking for more games for preschool children, check out my free eBook which has 50 tried and tested games!
+If you are looking for more games for preschool children, check out my free 50 tried and tested games!